Benndot/NHL-API-WebApp/ReadMe.md

 "/player_search" (POST): Takes an input of a text box and applies that string to the NHL APIs player search function.
 A list of players matching that key-word is then returned, which is picked apart and rearranged into a more nicely presented string of data for each entry entry.
 That list of data strings is then inserted into a dynamic webpage and is sent back to the user.

+"/roster_search" (POST): Takes a number input from the HTML returns the current roster of players of the team corresponding to the number index given

+## TODO:

+-Adapt the hockey_data.ejs page to be more abstracted.
+Send the header from JS in order to use the file for many different purposes